git-dance/mactech2016/README.md

 ![cli-clone](https://cloud.githubusercontent.com/assets/7864613/20375641/3ba16bfc-ac35-11e6-9182-a01a39d7afe8.gif)

 #### HTTPS or SSH?
-If you're using HTTPS and don't have your [credential cached](https://help.github.com/articles/caching-your-github-password-in-git/), you'll be prompted for your username and password.
+If you're using HTTPS and don't have your [credential cached](https://help.github.com/articles/caching-your-github-password-in-git/), you'll be prompted for your username and password when you push.
 If you have 2FA enabled on your account, you'll need to generate a [personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

 If you don't already have an SSH key set up, you'll need to [add one to your account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).